palmettos/deep-neuroevolution-numpy/readme.md

 - More mutation operators are experimentally implemented: add, drop and mutate seed value
 - The seed values are just unsigned 64-bit integers.
 The original paper describes a method to control the size of the seed values, but I have not implemented this yet
 - Only FC feedforward layers are currently supported, but I'm planning on adding more types of layers

+# Todo
+- Use gnumpy to evaluate the forward pass on the GPU
+- Improve layer & parameter configuration to encapsulate per experiment